skofic/environmental-services/notes/README.md

 - ***`geometry`***: The GeoJSON geometry, either a *Polygon* or *MultiPolygon*.
 - ***`geometry_bounds`***: The GeoJSON polygon enclosing the geometry.

+These geometry records are stored in the `Shapes` collection.

 #### Get unit geometry by reference

 This service returns the unit geometry record associated with the provided geometry reference.
 This service can be used to retrieve the record associated to a geometry hash.